citation-style-language/abbreviations/ncbi/README.md

   always freely available through [PubMed Central][pmc].
   PMC is not a subset of MEDLINE, but there is some overlap.

+The data contained in above mentioned JSON files belongs to the public domain.

 ## Privacy